Costa Ártabra

 Costa Ártabra, or Golfo Ártabro, is a coastal area of Galicia, Spain.
 It is comprised between the costa da Morte and the Rías Altas; it has a maximum width of 5,800 metres, and a depth of 5,600 metres corresponding to the mouth of the River Mero at Santa Cristina beach.
 Other rivers which have their mouth in the gulf include Mendo and Mandeo.
-The Romans knew it as Portus Magnus Artaborum and amongst other historical references it is worth mentioning Pomponius Mela, a Roman historian who wrote in the year AD 43.
+The Romans knew it as Portus Magnus Artaborum.
+Pomponius Mela is a Roman historian who also wrote about the area in the year AD 43.

 Costa Ártabra also the name of a nature reserve, a "Special Area of Conservation".
 This is one of the areas in which the rare Kerry Slug is known to occur.